Phillips West Real Estate - Minneapolis MN

 Displayed below and updated daily from the Northstar MLS are homes for sale in Phillips West, a neighborhood located in Minneapolis, MN.

 For additional info on any of these Phillips West real estate listings, click the "Request More Information" button located on the detail page of each property.
 In addition, we can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.

 Revitalization projects continue to bring new capital into Phillips.
 Park Avenue mansions are being renovated and converted into owner-occupied condominiums; new duplexes, condominiums, and green spaces are in the plans for the area bounded by 24th and 25th streets, between Chicago and Portland.
-Portland Place, an association development of 31 new houses and townhouses which place no income limitations on potential buyers, opened in the summer of 1999.
-Most recent revitalization efforts in Phillips are centered around a two-million square foot retail and office mall called Great Lakes Center, which is on the site of the old Sears building at 10th Avenue and lake.
+Portland Place, an association development of 31 new houses and townhouses with no income limitations on potential buyers, opened in the summer of 1999.
+The most recent revitalization efforts in Phillips are centered around a two-million-square-foot retail and office mall called Great Lakes Center, which is on the site of the old Sears building at 10th Avenue and lake.